 Companies to Watch® (CTW) is an awards program developed by the foundation specifically for second-stage entrepreneurs.
 CTW honorees are selected not only for their past and projected growth, but also their special strengths, such as having a distinct competitive edge, deploying a new technology in a traditional industry, establishing external markets and attracting new dollars to their region or serving their community in some special way.

 CTW launched in Michigan in 2005 and has been conducted in several states.
-Ongoing programs are held in Michigan, Florida, Colorado and Indiana, where they are run by local hosts who collaborate with public and private interests to create a culture of support for second-stage companies.
+Ongoing programs are held in Michigan, Florida and Colorado, where they are run by local hosts who collaborate with public and private interests to create a culture of support for second-stage companies.

 Awardees tell us this recognition has benefitted them in a number of ways, from raising their visibility in the marketplace to boosting employee morale.
 “To know the marketplace has recognized us as an up-and-coming company gives employees a sense of pride and satisfaction,” says Luke Ford, founder of My Computer Works in Scottsdale, Arizona.
 “They feel better about working here, that they’re part of something special.”